Shopify Metafields can be a powerful resource to customize your Shopify store experience and product data.

 - Add custom data to customer account.

-- Add custom sliders or header to blog posts and/or pages.
+- Add custom sliders or header to blog posts, pages and collections.

 Shopify Metafields can also be used to create an optimized Google Shopping Product Feed.
 The easiest solution for getting started with Google Shopping ads with your Shopify store is using the free Made by Shopify Google Shopping App.
 This app makes it easy to connect to Merchant Center and setup your products.
 However for stores with extensive product catalogs or store owners who want to customize their feed data you may need another solution.

 Metafields can be used to create custom feed data which can then be used by your feed creation tool of choice.

 If you look at the Product Data Specifications for Google Shopping feeds you will notice that there are lot of fields that are required and even more that are optional.
 However keep in mind that the most complete and optimized your data is the better your chances are for creating a high return Google Shopping campaign.